This is possibly the most developer-friendly spreadsheet library ever. Get version 3.3 now!

 The spreadsheet software library is free, but I charge for support.
 Contact me for details.
 Or donate a small token of your appreciation.
 Or see if anything in the shop catches your fancy.

-You will need to download and install the Open XML SDK 2.0 from Microsoft (it’s freely available).
+You will need to download and install the Open XML SDK 2.0 2.5 (version 3.4.5 onwards work with SDK 2.5) from Microsoft (it’s freely available).
 SpreadsheetLight runs on the SDK internally.
 Then just add SpreadsheetLight to your project just like any other library as a reference.
+Remember to also add the DocumentFormat.OpenXml.dll (from Open XML SDK) as a project reference too (SpreadsheetLight runs internally on that.
+Yes, I mentioned that.
+Thought it warrants a second mention).

 For convenience, you can download the Open XML SDK DLL 2.0 (DocumentFormat.OpenXml.dll) here too.
 This is because the SDK 2.5 has incompatibilities (namely the SmartTags tag/class is deprecated).
 This means if you use the SDK 2.5 version, SpreadsheetLight will complain.